BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 Just like a key for a door, a private key gives you access to your bitcoin.
-Private keys authorize the movement of bitcoin on the base layer as well as Lightning.
+Private keys authorize the movement of bitcoin on the base layer as well as lightning.

 Lightning node private keys are referred to as hot as they are stored on a device that is connected to the internet.
 This is not typically advised for storing large amounts as it is possible for a remote attacker to get access to that device.
 A more secure way to store private keys is cold storage, which is not connected to the internet.